Group4Columbia/TeamProject_Group4/README.md

 ### TOPIC: COVID 19 Machine Learning Analysis
-In this team project, we will analyze the trend of COVID-19 dataset using machine learning technics.
+In this team project, we will analyze the data on COVID-19 for 2020 to predict the COVID-19 impact in 2021 and analyze current trends of COVID-19 dataset using machine learning tactics.
 1. Find out the correlation between # of test and the COVID-19 positive cases.
     - More testing does not lead to more cases
 2. Find out the correlation between # of COVID-19 positive cases and # of death